Community Eligibility Provision

 - Spread the word - community eligibility is still a new program and many key decision makers may be unaware of the program and its benefits.
 Write a blog or op-ed, send a letter to the editor, use social media, encourage your Governor or state agency officials to publicize CEP

 - Identify eligible schools - state are required to post lists of eligible schools and districts on their websites.
-Check out this map, click on your state, and examine the list of eligible schools or use this searchable database to find eligible schools in your state.
-This link provides a chart with totals of schools and districts that are eligible in your state.
+Use this searchable database to find eligible schools in your state.

 - Understand the financial impact - Implementing community eligibility means changing the payment and reimbursement system in a school.
 The No Kid Hungry School Calculator can help schools walk through the financial impact of this decision.